UniversalDependencies/docs/treebanks/en_gum/index.md

 </ul>

 <ul>
-<li>This corpus contains 12 word types tagged as particles (PART): ', 's, n't, n`t, na, not, n’t, s, to, ’, ’s, ’t</li>
+<li>This corpus contains 13 word types tagged as particles (PART): ', 's, n't, n`t, na, not, n’t, s, the, to, ’, ’s, ’t</li>
 </ul>

 <ul>
-<li>This corpus contains 55 lemmas tagged as pronouns (PRON): I, a, all, another, any, be, both, each, either, every, half, he, her, herself, himself, his, it, its, itself, me, mine, my, myself, no, one, our, quite, s/he, she, some, such, that, the, their, theirs, them, themselves, there, these, they, this, those, us, we, what, whatever, which, who, whoever, whom, whose, you, your, yours, yourself</li>
+<li>This corpus contains 53 lemmas tagged as pronouns (PRON): I, a, all, another, any, be, both, each, either, every, half, he, her, herself, himself, his, it, its, itself, mine, my, myself, no, one, oneself, our, quite, s/he, she, some, such, that, the, their, theirs, themselves, there, these, they, this, those, we, what, whatever, which, who, whoever, whom, whose, you, your, yours, yourself</li>
 </ul>

 <ul>